SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *I really wanna do that now.
 Maybe on our date?*

-Moments later, Fluttershy spoke up, "If we're doing that, maybe we should cut the sleeves to be short, so they don't get the way of her holding you…" Fluttershy trailed off at the end, face blushing slightly as her eyes darted to Rainbow then back to Pinkie.
+Moments later, Fluttershy spoke up, "If we're doing that, perhaps we should cut the sleeves to be short, so they don't get the way of her holding you…" Fluttershy trailed off at the end, face blushing slightly as her eyes darted to Rainbow then back to Pinkie.

 "Those are great ideas, let's do them," Pinkie said with a smile.